 Awakening Wes Craven’s once in a lifetime creation

 From the moment Charles Bernstein’s seething synthesizer sinks to the pit of your stomach, you know you’re in for something quite special.
 What we see onscreen is different somehow.
 It is dank and grungy and saturated with a sense of palpable terror.
 We hear heavy-breathing, more perverse than your standard stalk-and-slash drivel.
 Instead of following some unseen POV presence, we step into the shoes of a young girl and wander as she does, falling deeper into the bowels of a wretched boiler room as the cackles grow and a teasing shadow haunts the periphery of our imagination.
 The music, now an off-key lullaby, scrawls its way across your nervous system.
 Without so much as a glimpse at one of horror’s most iconic monsters, a colossal star is born.

 The year is 1984, and the slasher sub-genre has grown fiercely insipid, each lazily conceived copycat killer plundering through the motions as batches of teenage fodder succumb to the kind of suspense-repelling screenplays producers crave.
 Mainstream horror has long since abandoned its sense of invention, and it is perhaps because of this that Wes Craven’s A Nightmare on Elm Street is passed from studio to studio without so much as a bite.
 New Line Cinema are a struggling company stumbling from one production to the next, but producer Robert Shaye decides to take a punt on Craven’s unique concept at the risk of his entire company.
 He, for one, sees something special.

 Flash forward a decade and Craven is attempting to salvage his once in a lifetime creation with meta-infused Scream blueprint, Wes Craven’s New Nightmare.
 Conversely, New Line Cinema is doing rather well for itself having reaped the rewards for a spate of increasingly cynical sequels that have transformed Krueger into both a commercial superstar and a franchise-threatening self-parody.
 When we think of Krueger all these years later, it is hard to recall just how terrifying Robert Englund’s fritter-faced monster initially was, but we should remember, because in spite of a few sequel-setting hiccups the original A Nightmare on Elm Street is one of the finest horror movies ever put to celluloid.
 Period.
 No, it can’t be compared to the likes of The Exorcist, The Omen or The Shining, movies that warrant high-end interpretation, but what it does it does better than anyone else.
 It is sitting pretty at the top of its conceptual field.

 But for all those winning elements, the man in the costume is the most valuable aspect in making Freddy the unique character he is.
-Any chump in a mask can play Jason or Michael Myers, but try separating Englund from Krueger at your peril.
+Any chump in a mask can play Jason or Michael Myers but try separating Englund from Krueger at your peril.
 New Line Cinema tried as much back in 1985 when the actor demanded too much money for starring in the sequel, but after less than a day he was back strutting his stuff having proven just how valuable he was to their budding franchise.
 So good was Englund that he would never disappoint, regardless of how poor the ‘Nightmare’ instalment.
 Based solely on the actor’s performances, every one of those movies would have been a winner.

 But Englund aside, what makes the original instalment such a wonderful piece of horror cinema?
 Right off the bat you have Craven’s game-changing concept.
 Krueger, a real-life monster burned to death by vengeful Elm Street residents, is back to stalk their children in the one place they can’t protect them: their dreams.
-Great horror thrives on claustrophobia and isolation, and you can’t get more isolated than your dreams, an imaginary realm largely beyond your control and often inescapable.
+Great horror thrives on claustrophobia and isolation, and you can’t get more isolated than your dreams, an imaginary realm largely beyond our control and often inescapable.
 There is nothing more personal or private than a person’s dreams, and when the nature of those dreams is determined by an omnipotent evil beset on tenderising you for the slaughter, there is no bigger violation.
 It’s not like you can get on a plane and flee the vicinity.
 Instead, you are forced to torture yourself by staving off sleep.
 Rest is an essential part of every person’s life.
 Starved of it we become weak and disorientated, bound by the laws of our very nature.
-The fact of the matter is, whether you are awake or dreaming, the threat of Krueger looms large.
+Whether you are awake or dreaming, the threat of Krueger looms large.

 The key to A Nightmare on Elm Street‘s effectiveness is that you are never sure if what you are experiencing are dreams or reality.
-Craven pays close attention to the mind-bending unrealities of slumber, and particularly the purgatorial place in-between — that moment when we are at our most vulnerable.
-Whether it is Krueger’s leering impression in the wall above Nancy’s bed or the moment when his claw appears between her legs, only to retreat as she awakens, the blurred delineations establish a sense of uncertainty that leaves us feeling ill at ease.
+Craven pays close attention to the mind-bending unrealities of slumber, and particularly the purgatorial place in-between, that moment when we are at our most vulnerable.
+Whether it’s Krueger’s leering impression in the wall above Nancy’s bed or the moment when his claw appears between her legs, only to retreat as she awakens, the blurred delineations establish a sense of uncertainty that leaves us feeling ill at ease.
 We’ve all had that feeling when dreams seem to cross over into reality and you wonder if it was in fact real, or when you know you are dreaming but are still unable to determine your fate.
 When Nancy asks Glen to keep watch while she enters her dreams in search of Krueger, a sleeping Glen joins her in that realm, and she accepts his claim that he is still awake and watching, in spite of what her subconsciousness is telling her.

 The dream world is a blank and lawless canvas for a horror movie, resulting in a surreal and detached experience that is at once abstract and grounded, and as a consequence we are able to further invest in the Elm Street kids and their perilous predicament.
 When Jason’s latest victim wanders senselessly into the darkened woods and begins tripping over, we perceive the character as stupid and look upon them with knowing derision.
 With A Nightmare on Elm Street it is different.
 The characters are drawn to their peril not by stupidity or contrivance, but by a universal weakness we can all relate to.
 Who hasn’t in their dreams wandered helplessly in search of something or been unable to run away for reasons which defy logic?
-Who hasn’t witnessed one face blend into another, or looked on with seeming indifference as one scene merges seamlessly into the next?
+Who hasn’t witnessed one face blend into another, or looked on with seeming indifference as one scene merges seamlessly with the next?

-The characters in A Nightmare on Elm Street have strength beyond the context of their peril.
+The characters in A Nightmare on Elm Street have issues beyond the context of their peril.
 Characterisation is notoriously peripheral in the realm of slasher flicks, but each of Krueger’s targets are vulnerable in their own distinctive way, resulting in a cast of victims who are rich in conflict.
 We have our bubbly, wild child in Krueger’s first victim, Tina (Amanda Wyss), a naive teenager who is drawn to danger and gets more than her juvenile heart bargained for.
 Her boyfriend, Rod (Jsu Garcia), is the kind of teenage rebel whose insecurities see him isolated from society, making him the perfect pawn for Tina’s murder as Krueger looks to remain anonymous for long enough to cherry pick his victims.
-We have the soporific Glen, played by an exceedingly young Johnny Depp.
+We have the borderline soporific Glen, played by an exceedingly young Johnny Depp.
 Glenn is a quiet, unassuming kid who refuses to accept the existence of his ethereal predator, and who is therefore easy prey.
 Then there is Heather Langenkamp’s Nancy, a sweet-faced child of divorce living with the stink of her alcoholic mother as Krueger’s legacy continues to hang over the community in ways which are never confronted.

-As unique as A Nightmare on Elm Street is, it is still a slasher by nature, and although the movie relies largely on its originality, Craven is smart enough to understand his audience and the explicit elements that fans of the genre had come to expect.
+As unique as A Nightmare on Elm Street is, it is still a slasher by nature, and though the movie relies largely on its originality, Craven is smart enough to understand his audience and the explicit elements that fans of the genre had come to expect.
 In spite of the rapid decline of the slasher during the early 1980s, practical effects maestros such as Tom Savini were creative enough to generally justify the price of admission, but due to ‘Nightmare’s’ dreamworld setting, mechanical special effects designer Jim Doyle had his work cut out for him, and he didn’t disappoint.

 There are some extremely graphic moments in A Nightmare on Elm Street, but their inventive nature and the ingenuity of their execution elevates them above those of your standard slasher.
 Some were simple, and some were anything but, but almost all of them were fresh and awe-inspiring, particularly considering the budget they had to work with.
-The fact that Doyle and his crew had to build an unmotorised, rotating room in order to pull off Tina’s excruciating, ceiling-bound death highlights the level of commitment that went into making the movie a success, while the simple process of stretching spandex across a hole and having Freddy press against it resulted in one of the most visually stunning scenes in all of horror cinema.
+The fact that Doyle and his crew had to build an unmotorised, rotating room in order to pull off Tina’s excruciating, ceiling-bound death highlights the level of commitment that went into making the movie a success, while the simple process of stretching spandex across a hole and having Freddy press against it resulted in one of the most visually stunning scenes of the era.

 As a result, A Nightmare on Elm Street feels fresh, not tired, inspired, not cynical, and when the credits roll you know you have experienced something like never before.
 Krueger is a once in a lifetime creation, the irrepressible star of a movie with the kind of seminal concept that is impossible to replicate.
 For most people, A Nightmare on Elm Street falls a little short when it comes to the very cream of the horror crop, but I have to disagree.
 The movie may be flawed — thanks in large part to a sequel-setting ending which, although nicely executed, lacks clarity and assertiveness — but this was a decision beyond the director’s control.